 1. Take Deep Breaths

-This will help you relax and slow down your heart rate.
-It’s old advice but it really does work wonders!
+This will help you relax and reduce your heart rate.
+It’s old advice, but it works wonders!

 2. Distract Yourself

-If you can’t stop the emotions from coming, try to distract yourself from them.
-One way to do this is to carry a small object in your palm or pocket so you can fiddle or play with it when you start to feel emotional.
+If you can’t stop the emotions, try distracting yourself.
+Carry a small object in your pocket or palm to fiddle with when you start feeling emotional.

 3. Shift Your Eye Focus